Particular/docs.particular.net/nservicebus/msmq/scalability-and-ha/sender-side-distribution.md

 Therefore, when scaling down (removing a "target" endpoint instance from service), it is important to properly decommission the instance:

-1. Change the routing file to remove the target endpoint instance.
+1. Change the instance mapping file to remove the target endpoint instance.
-1. Ensure that the updated routing information is distributed to all endpoint instances that might send a message to the target endpoint.
+1. Ensure that the updated instance mapping information is distributed to all endpoint instances that might send a message to the target endpoint.
-1. Allow time (30 seconds by default) for all endpoints to reread the mapping file, and ensure no new messages are arriving in the target instance's queue.
+1. Allow time (30 seconds by default) for all endpoints to reread the instance mapping file, and ensure no new messages are arriving in the target instance's queue.
 1. Allow the target endpoint instance to complete processing all messages in its queue.
 1. Disable the target endpoint instance.
 1. Check the input queue of the decommissioned instance for leftover messages and move them to other instances if necessary.